adioshun/gitBook_DeepDrive/paper2017-segmetation-automateddriving.md

 #### C. Complexity of Output

-- The output representation ofsemantic segmentation is a set of complex contours and canbe very complex in very high textured scenes.
+- 세그멘테이션의 결과값은 여러개의 The output representation of semantic segmentation is a set of complex contours and can be very complex in very high textured scenes.

-The post processingmodules like mapping or maneuvering require a muchsimpler representation of objects.
+- The post processingmodules like mapping or maneuvering require a muchsimpler representation of objects.

 This leads to a question oflearning to classify this simpler representation directly insteadof semantic segmentation.4) Recovering individual objects: Pixel-wise Semantic segmentationproduces regions of same object and hence does notprovide individual objects in a segment.